thekhalidsha/IG-HIKER/README.md

 ________DARK_____PHOENIX___________________

-The Script uses 9:1 Ration Timings.
+The Script uses 4:1 Ratio Timings.

 We are not Responsible for anything Happens to your Instagram Account, (alike Account Block, Action Block etc.)